$25 Off Any Cleaning For a Limited Time! Call Now: (562) 471-3915

 The city is also home to the Beach Boys, which started out in this town.
 Their home was just a stone's throw from the downtown area.
 Unfortunately, the Wilson home was destroyed decades ago to make way for a new freeway.
 Fortunately, you can visit Hawthorne's monument and enjoy breathtaking views.
 Whether you're a longtime local or a newcomer to the city, or a business traveler, there's something for everyone in Hawthorne.

 If you are looking for the best outdoor recreation in Los Angeles, you may want to look no further than Hawthorne, California.
 The city offers a wide range of park and recreation activities that will suit the needs of all ages.
-Hawthorne Motorsports Park, for instance, offers drivers the chance to test their skills on a race track.
+Base51, for instance, offers drivers the chance to test their skills on a race track.
 The track is the first premium simulation racing venue in the Los Angeles area, and its popularity has grown in recent years.
 The park also offers table service, international cuisine and some of the best-quality options of beer in town.

 For a fun-filled afternoon, you may want to explore the city's rich history.
 You can visit the Hawthorne Historical Society Museum, which was founded in 2011.
 This museum is housed in Jim Thorpe Park on Prairie Avenue.
 It features a small collection of historical memorabilia about the town's history.
 However, you should know that this museum has limited hours.
 Visiting the museum does require a small fee.